palmoanalua/palmoanalua.github.io/volleyball.md

 Signup
 ------------
-The MAC 2022 volleyball signup period is coming soon.
+The MAC 2022 volleyball signup period is from March 8 through March 22

 Signup is ONLINE ONLY.

 * You may be required to show proof of birth date